Flannel Shirt

 Flannel shirts - European manufacturing

-Discover our different shirt fabrics, made in Europe by the most prestigious fabric houses.
+Discover our different shirt fabrics, made in Europe in the most prestigious fabric houses.

 A robust fabric from the cold...

-The flannel shirt originated in late 17th century Wales.
-The word flannel, 'gwalen' in Welsh, actually means wool.
-Historically made of thick carded wool, it served to protect workers from the cold and rainy climate of the British Isles.
-These shirts are now mostly made of cotton flannel, thinner but still retaining appreciable warmth.
+The flannel shirt originated in the late 17th century in Wales.
+The word flannel, gwalen in Welsh, actually means wool.
+Historically made from thick carded wool, it was used to protect workers from the cold and rainy climate of the British Isles.
+These shirts are now mostly made from cotton flannel, which is thinner but still provides appreciable warmth.

-Our flannel comes from an Italian house specialized in manufacturing high-quality fabrics.
+Our flannel comes from an Italian house specializing in the manufacture of high-quality fabrics.
 To obtain this, the cotton is first combed to keep only the best and longest fibers.
-After spinning and weaving, the cotton is then brushed and crushed to achieve this famous soft and warm texture.
+After spinning and weaving, the cotton is then brushed and pressed to obtain this famous soft and warm texture.

-The cotton is thus transformed and gains many qualities such as thermal insulation.
-The brushed fabric is naturally warm, and you feel it as soon as you put on your shirt.
+Cotton is therefore transformed and gains numerous qualities such as thermal insulation.
+The brushed fabric is naturally warm and you feel it as soon as you put on your shirt.
 It also resists rain better than a cotton poplin shirt.

-The shirt's manufacturing, also European, is carried out by a workshop renowned for the quality of its shirt-making.
-This is to offer you, as usual, beautiful finishes such as mother-of-pearl buttons sewn in a cross pattern or reinforcement gussets at the bottom of the shirt.
+The shirt manufacturing, also European, is carried out by a workshop renowned for the quality of its shirt construction.
+This is to offer you, as usual, beautiful finishes such as mother-of-pearl buttons sewn in a cross pattern or reinforced gussets at the bottom of the shirt.

 A versatile shirt to wear all year round

-At The Nines, the flannel shirt comes in various collars and colors.
-For a classic look, opt for the gray shirt with a French collar, which can be worn casually or elegantly with a navy blue suit to bring contrast in textures.
+At The Nines, the flannel shirt comes in several collars and colors.
+For a classic look, opt for the gray shirt with French collar, to be worn casually or elegantly with a navy blue suit to create contrast in materials.

 The band collar is also available in flannel in a sky blue color.
-This casual shirt is ideal for layering*, open over a white t-shirt, and in winter as part of a workwear outfit with an overshirt, for an adventurer look.
-For a bolder style, this one or the Mandarin collar shirt can accompany a blazer or a suit, breaking formal codes while remaining elegant.
+This casual shirt is ideal for layering*, worn open over a white t-shirt and in winter in a workwear outfit with an overshirt, for an adventurer look.
+For more boldness, this one or the Mao collar shirt can accompany a blazer or suit, to break formal codes while remaining elegant.

-So you will have understood that the flannel shirt is a hybrid shirt and is no longer confined to workwear looks or for going to chop wood.
-If you still have doubts, we go over the misconceptions about flannel on our blog.
+You will therefore have understood that the flannel shirt is a hybrid shirt and is no longer confined to workwear looks or for going to chop wood.
+If you still have doubts, we cover the misconceptions about flannel on our blog.

-*Layering multiple pieces of clothing and making them visible to create a contrast of colors and materials.
+*Layer several pieces of clothing and make them visible to create a contrast of colors and materials.

 Other categories: breathable shirt, wrinkle-free shirt, oxford shirt, twill shirt, poplin shirt, chambray and denim shirt, striped shirt, houndstooth shirt, Sea Island shirt, linen shirt